Wall Street executives make their first bets against Donald Trump in 2024 - ExBulletin

 The former US Ambassador to the United Nations has had her own success fundraising on Wall Street.

-She also benefited from a dozen peak contributions from finance executives, including a contribution from Cliff Asness, the co-founder of AQR Capital Management, according to the records.
+She also had a dozen peak contributions from finance executives, including a contribution from Cliff Asness, the co-founder of AQR Capital Management, according to the records.
 Asness has a net worth of $1.6 billion, according to Forbes.

 Tim Draper, a longtime venture capitalist, is another financial executive who has become a maximum donor for Haley.